elliotkoss/node-api/README.md

 ### Using Docker

+0. Set-up your .env file by RENAMING the .envEXAMPLE to .env

 1. In Visual Studio Code (or navigate to the directory), build the image using this command.
 It will build the server image from the directory and tag your image so that you can identify it if needed.

     `docker build . -t <user/node-api>`